pgina/docs/plugins.md

 `GetAuthenticationPlugins`, `GetAuthorizationPlugins`, or `GetGatewayPlugins` to get a list of plugins that have executed and iterate through the list.

-For example, to count the number of failures in the authentication stage so far, you could use the following code:
+For example, to count the number of successful authentications in the authentication stage so far, you could use the following code:

 {% highlight csharp %}
 PluginActivityInformation pluginInfo = sessionProps.GetTrackedSingle<PluginActivityInformation>();